ENDOSCOPY

 LASER LITHOTRIPSY

-A laser beam is used to fragment bladder stones into pieces that are small enough for the animal to pass or to be removed with a snare, thereby avoiding surgery, as seen below.
+A laser beam is used to fragment bladder stones into pieces that are small enough for the animal to pass or to be removed with a snare, thereby avoiding surgery, as seen at right.

 LASER ABLATION